Q. How does the new NCCP system correlate with the "old" NCCP system?

 A. Part “A” and Part “B” are the theory portions of the old theory courses from Level 1 and 2 found to be necessary in the new system.

-Q. How many attempts do I have to successfully pass the on-line ethics test?
+Q. How many attempts do I have to successfully pass the online ethics test?

-A. Yes for both questions.
+A. Yes to both questions.

 Q. Who sets the minimum requirements for coaches?